Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 The Classroom as a Space of Counter-Hegemony

-Conservative Views are Largely Ignored
+Conservative Views are Largely Ignored in the Classroom

-The Cult of Sociology: The ‘Sociological Imagination’
+The Cult of Sociology: A Tribal Moral Community

-Sociology embodies what Professor Haidt calls an academic ‘tribal moral community’.
-It also bears all the earmarks of a cult.
-One department calls itself a “community for social change, social justice, and equality” with “supportive peers”.
+One sociology department calls itself a “community for social change, social justice, and equality” with “supportive peers”.
 A sociologist observes that his colleagues “comprise an emotive left progressive community with shared norms and a tribal loyalty to sacralized victims.”
 Another describes a “warm and welcoming community”.
 Sociologists view themselves as compassionate and committed to social amelioration and the ‘defense of humanity’.
 Professor McCaffrey notes that students select sociology as a major because they want to change the world and usher in a utopian society where no racism, sexism, ableism, classism or discrimination of any kind exists.

 Redditor user Bourgeoisetrashlord explains how she distanced herself from her old friends when she started studying sociology: